Shanghai International Settlement: Japanese occupy the International Settlement (1941)

 Anglo-American influence effectively ended after 8 December 1941, when the Imperial Japanese Army entered and occupied the British and American controlled parts of the city in the wake of the attack on Pearl Harbor.
 The British and American troops, taken by surprise, surrendered without a shot, with the exception of the only British riverboat in Shanghai, HMS Peterel, which refused to surrender; six of the 18 British crew on board at the time were killed when the ship was sunk after the Japanese opened fire at almost point-blank range.
 The French troops did not move from the preserved French Concession, as the French Vichy government considered itself neutral.

-European residents of the International Settlement were forced to wear armbands to differentiate them, were evicted from their homes, and — just like Chinese citizens — were liable to maltreatment.
+European residents of the International Settlement were forced to wear armbands to differentiate them, were evicted from their homes, and—just like Chinese citizens—were liable to maltreatment.
 All were liable for punitive punishments, torture and even death during the period of Japanese occupation.
 The Japanese sent European and American citizens to be interned at the Lunghua Civilian Assembly Center, a work camp on what was then the outskirts of Shanghai.
 Survivors of Lunghua were released in August 1945.

 Shanghai was notable for a long period as the only place in the world that unconditionally offered refuge for Jews escaping from the Nazis.
 These refugees often lived in squalid conditions in an area known as the Shanghai Ghetto in Hongkew.
 On 21 August 1941 the Japanese government closed Hongkew to Jewish immigration.

 Return to Chinese rule

 In February 1943, the International Settlement was de jure returned to the Chinese as part of the British–Chinese Treaty for the Relinquishment of Extra-Territorial Rights in China and American–Chinese Treaty for Relinquishment of Extraterritorial Rights in China with the Nationalist Government of the Republic of China under Chiang Kai-shek.
 However, because Shanghai was under Japanese control, this was unenforceable.
 In reply, in July 1943, the Japanese retroceded the SMC to the City Government of Shanghai, which was then in the hands of the pro-Japanese Wang Jingwei Government.

 After the war and the liberation of the city from the Japanese, a Liquidation Commission fitfully met to discuss the remaining details of the handover.
 By the end of 1945, most Westerners not actively involved in the Chinese Civil War (such as intelligence agents, soldiers, journalists, etc.) or in Shanghai's remaining foreign businesses, had left the city.
-With the defeat of the Kuomintang in 1949, the city was occupied by Communist People's Liberation Army and came under the control of the Mayor of Shanghai.
+With the defeat of the Kuomintang in 1949, the city was occupied by the Communist People's Liberation Army and came under the control of the mayor of Shanghai.

 The foreign architecture of the International Settlement era can still be seen today along the Bund and in many locations around the city.